bokkypoobah/TopSecrets/StoragePreparation.md

 For the Raspberry Pi 400 you can install the Raspberry Pi OS on a MicroSD card or USB storage device, 8GB or larger.

-You will need an internet connect Linux, Mac or Windows computer for this step with the correct slots or adaptors for your storage device.
+You will need an internet connect Linux, Mac or Windows computer for this step, with the correct slots or adaptors for your MicroSD or USB storage device.

 **Note** that you will have to provide administrative access for the **Raspberry Pi Imager** to your computer, so don't do this on computers with sensitive information.